DOSull/Spatial-Analysis-and-Modelling/labs/week-2/making-maps-in-r.md

 - What's the lowest TB_RATE?
 - What's the highest TB_RATE?

-From this result, you can see that the date are skewed, with only a small number of higher values, since the median is 88, meaning that half the rates are that level or lower, while the average or mean value is higher at 106.8.
+Since the *median* is 88, meaning that half the rates are that level or lower, while the average or *mean* value is higher at 106.8, you can see that the date are skewed.
 More visually, we can make a histogram:

 ```{r}
 hist(auckland$TB_RATE, xlab='TB rate per 100,000 population', main='')